MarianoMolina/project_alice/alice_frontend/public/content/knowledgebase/agent.md

   - If set to 2 or higher, the agent can continue this cycle, potentially using more tool calls or executing more code before giving a final response.

 This feature allows for more sophisticated and autonomous behavior, enabling the agent to complete complex tasks with minimal user intervention.

+## How to use

+Agents are used in either [chats](/knowledgebase/chat) or [tasks](/knowledgebase/task), where they enable access to any 'model' API.
+These are the APIs that have a 'model' you can choose.
+This flexibility means that to run those APIs, we'd want to be able to decide which model is used easily.
+Agents help us do that.

+Beyond the models, the agent's main differentiating factor at the moment is the system [prompt](/knowledgebase/prompt).
+With it you can tailor agents to specific tasks, improving your ability to deploy smaller models for complex tasks.

 ## Agent Interface